Implementing AIOps in DevSecOps: Transforming Modern Software Operations

 What is AIOps?

-AIOps refers to the application of Artificial Intelligence (AI) and Machine Learning (ML) to automate and enhance IT operations.
-It uses advanced analytics to process large volumes of operational data, including:
+AIOps (Artificial Intelligence for IT Operations) applies Artificial Intelligence (AI) and Machine Learning (ML) to automate and enhance IT operations.
+By leveraging advanced analytics, it processes massive amounts of operational data, such as:

 - Logs